openmrs/openmrs-module-dataimporttool/README.md

 ### The OpenMRS Data Import Tool Guide

-This project improves ease of data migration for production settings by improving upon eSaude Data Migration Tool making it more user friendly.
+This project eases data migration for production settings by improving upon eSaude Data Migration Tool making it more user friendly.
 The Data Import Tool integrates  the eSaude Data Migration Tool (eSaude DMT) in order to migrate data from SQL-based data sources into OpenMRS.
-This module provides a WUI to configure migration settings and a Start Migration(command) button to ignite the execution.
+This module provides a WUI to configure migration settings and perform migration.

 ## Instructions

-This document will describe how to use the Data Import Tool to migrate data from a dummy database into OpenMRS.
+This document describes how to use the Data Import Tool to migrate data from a dummy database into OpenMRS.

 ### Step 1.
 Build The Data Import Tool

-Clone the DMT repo and build it.
+Clone the **DIT** repo and build it.

 ````
   $ git clone https://github.com/openmrs/openmrs-module-dataimporttool.git